Reverse Hash Service

 roots

-of the trees (Clams tree root, Revocation tree root and Roots Tree root) from RHS. - After this, we can do a reverse hash lookup to construct merkle tree proof for revocation nonce in revocation tree.
+of the trees (Clams tree root, Revocation tree root and Roots Tree root) from RHS. - Once we have the

-- Start at the root of the tree.
+, we can do a reverse hash lookup to construct merkle tree proof for revocation nonce in Revocation Tree as follows: - Start at the root of the tree.
 Iterate through each level of the tree until reaching a leaf node or exceeding the maximum tree depth.

 - For each level, fetch the corresponding node using the RHS API.